Don Carlos: Act 3

 Preparations are being made for an auto-da-fé, the public parade and burning of condemned heretics.
 While the people celebrate, monks drag the condemned to the woodpile.
 A royal procession follows, and the King addresses the populace, promising to protect them with fire and sword.
 Don Carlos enters with six Flemish envoys, who plead with the King for their country's freedom.
 Although the people and the court are sympathetic, the King, supported by the monks, orders his guards to arrest the envoys.
 Carlos demands that the King grant him authority to govern Flanders; the King scornfully refuses.
 Enraged, Carlos draws his sword against the King.
 The King calls for help but the guards will not attack Don Carlos.
-Posa realizes that actually attacking the King would be disastrous for Carlos.
+Rodrigue realizes that actually attacking the King would be disastrous for Carlos.
 He steps forward and defuses the situation by taking Carlos' sword from him.
 Carlos, astonished, yields to his friend without resisting.
-Relieved and grateful, the King raises Posa to the rank of Duke.
+Relieved and grateful, the King raises Rodrigue to the rank of Duke.
 The guards arrest Carlos, the monks fire the woodpile, and as the flames start to rise, a heavenly voice can be heard promising heavenly peace to the condemned souls.